PiggyAwesome/useless/README.md

-Yo mamma so fat she leaves footsteps in concrete
+Yo mamma is so fat, Fat Albert was even scared of her.